skip to content

 Junk mail

 We recommend regularly checking your junk mail folder in case legitimate messages have been diverted there (this can be due to misconfigured DMARC settings on the sending address, or the message being categorised as spam by the Exchange Online filter.)
-To ensure messages from a particular sender are always directed to your Inbox you can add the address or domain to your Safe Senders List: Filter junk email and spam in Outlook on the web
+To ensure messages from a particular sender are always directed to your Inbox you can add the address or domain to your Safe Senders List.
+Read about filtering junk email and spam in Outlook on Microsoft's support website

 Quarantined messages